bovine/nodetcl/README.md

 * `getTimeLimit()` returns the current time limit setting.
 * `makeSafe()` converts the interpreter into a safe interpreter.
 * `deleteProc(name)` removes a proc from the interpreter (also works on default procs, such as `exit`).
 * `process_events(allEvents)` allows pending Tcl events to be processed.
-If the argument if false, only one pending event will be processed.
+If the argument is false, only one pending event will be processed.

 ### Call vs Eval